 In my experience, most solutions involve incentives (question #3) and secondly organizational structure (changing the answer to question #1).
 Information problems (question #2) rarely yield solutions because it is hard to avoid fallacies as explained above.
 So the bad news about information problems is that they are rarely solvable.
 The good news about them is that they are very rare compared with incentive problems.

-Froeb focuses on changing pecuniary incentives, but an organization’s culture produces powerful intrinsic motivation and changing the organizational culture can be difficult, but it is a more ideal way to solve a decision-making problem if it can be accomplished.
+Froeb focuses on changing pecuniary incentives, but an organization’s culture produces powerful intrinsic motivation.
+Changing organizational culture can be difficult, but it is a better way to solve a decision-making problem if it can be accomplished.
 Organizational culture is determined by the norms and ethics of a group.
 If an organization is truly motivated by its mission, that eliminates the incentive problems that cause most of the problems in Froeb’s anecdotes.
-For example, in several of Froeb’s anecdotes, there are organizations that have problems because of managers and/or other employees who are lying and cheating to game the compensation system and reap selfish rewards.
-Froeb sees this kind of behavior as a part of human nature because he is a believer in the rat-actor paradigm, so he blames bad incentives rather than bad values, but when people are willing to lie and cheat, there are no pecuniary incentives that work well and it is probably best to send a clear signal that that kind of behavior is not acceptable by firing the offender.
-Getting rid of egregious behavior helps restore a culture of honesty and teamwork for the remaining employees.
+For example, in several of Froeb’s anecdotes, there are organizations that have problems because of managers and/or other employees who are lying and cheating their financial incentive system and reap selfish rewards.
+Froeb sees this kind of behavior as a natural part of human nature because he is a believer in the rat-actor paradigm, so he blames bad incentives rather than bad values, but when people are willing to lie and cheat, there are no pecuniary incentives that work well and it is probably best to fire the offender and send a clear signal that lying and cheating is not acceptable.
+Getting rid of egregious behavior helps reinforce a culture of honesty and teamwork for the remaining employees.
 A cheating coworker is toxic and most organizations immediately fire people who mislead others in order to cheat the organization.

-Forgiveness can also work if there is repentance and restoration, but that is beyond the scope of this class.
-Changing organizational culture is a key competency of leadership and this class hardly touches on it, but many other classes focus on these issues and I encourage you to bring your knowledge of leadership to bear in thinking about how to shape intrinsic incentives and organizational culture in solving decision making problems rather than just pecuniary incentives.
+Forgiveness can work if the cheater exhibits repentance and restoration, but that is beyond the scope of this class.
+Changing organizational culture is a key competency of leadership and this class hardly touches on it, but many leadership classes focus on these issues and I encourage you to bring your knowledge of leadership to bear in thinking about how to shape intrinsic incentives and organizational culture in solving decision making problems rather than just pecuniary incentives.